SSpzcee/Asunder-PHB/phb/md/Kumo Clans.md

 This isn't a Status Effect, rather, the Fūryosu generate highly charged and volatile dark clouds which float overhead and are always centered on you.

 The Fūryosu shinobi is considered to be everywhere in the Area of the "Storm Cloud" at once for purposes of determining the range of Araton techniques and where the attack originates as they bring down thunder and lightning from above; though they are not physically occupying the entire space and may still be targeted normally.
 Techniques such as Rising Phoenix Blast, if used as an interrupt, cannot target a Fūryosu that performs an Araton technique in this manner as the attack does not originate from them.
 Though such techniques may still be used as a Ninjutsu Parry.
+You have an upkeep of 0 while you have a storm cloud.
+If an ally enters the storm’s radius you may increase the upkeep by 1 to exclude them from the attacks below.

-Once every 15 ICs, everybody (Except for the Fūryosu) within a Storm Cloud Area are struck by a lightning bolt this is a speed 10 to determine defenses and cannot be AP down This can be defended against, counting as a Ninjutsu Ranged Attack with an ACC two lower than the Fūryosu's.
+Once every 15 ICs, everybody (Except for the Fūryosu) within a Storm Cloud Area are struck by a lightning bolt; this is a speed 10 to determine defenses and cannot be AP down.
+This can be defended against, counting as a Ninjutsu Ranged Attack with the Fūryosu's current ACC-2.
 Though any interrupts performed against this do not move the defender's IC.
-If a target is hit, they take (Storm Cloud Size)d6\*1d4 Energy damage.
+If a target is hit, they take (Storm Cloud Size)d6*1d4 Energy damage.

 ### **Arashi no Kisetsu \- Storm Season**